 How to germinate cannabis seeds

-When people start growing their own weed, inevitably they will all Google the question “How to germinate cannabis seeds”.
-Especially when you start paying for high quality seeds, then you want to make sure than you use the best way to germinate your cannabis seeds.
+When people start growing their own weed, inevitably they will all Google the question “How to germinate cannabis seeds?”.
+Especially when you start paying for high quality seeds, then you want to make sure that you use the best way to germinate your cannabis seeds.

-Below is a video and a transcript of a very popular and easy way to germinate your cannabis seeds.
+Below is a very popular and easy way to germinate your cannabis seeds.
 With growing weed, nothing is set in stone because every plant is a little different.
-But instead of trying to rewrite the book on the best way to germinate cannabis seeds, I thought I’d rather share the video below.
+But instead of trying to rewrite the book on the best way to germinate cannabis seeds, I thought I’d rather also share the video below. (bottom of the page)

 The best way to germinate cannabis seeds